 I think I am in love.
 It seems so hard to believe I once hated dark greens.
 I still am averse to chard, and spinach has a weird texture for me…but kale?
 I just can’t seem to get enough of it when it is prepared well!
-And this sauteed kale recipe is just that sort of recipe!
+And this sauteed kale with caramelized onions recipe is just that sort of recipe!

 Kale chips are amazing, and this recipe?
 Totally different, but equally so.
 My mom and I had picked up some kale salad with caramelized onions at my local natural foods deli.
 We adored it, so it was only natural to try and recreate a sauteed kale recipe laced with caramelized onions to mimic this great find.

 Even people who are averse to dark greens will likely enjoy this sauteed kale: so simple, but OH SO GOOD!
 And as far as nutrients go, you can’t get a more nutrient dense leafy green than kale, so go ahead…INDULGE!